 - Sub-internship options in a variety of fields

-- Core competency training in economics and law in medicine, innovation, teaching skills, and leadership
+- Core competency training in economics and law in medicine, teaching skills, and leadership in health care

 - Specialty-specific skills-based preparation for supervised practice in residency

 - Medical Student Research Day to showcase student research and scholarship

 - Opportunities to graduate with "Distinction in Research," "Distinction in Medical Education” and/or “Distinction in Global Health”

 Sub-Internship in Medicine, Pediatrics, Obstetrics and Gynecology, or Surgery: As a fourth year student, you chose and complete one of four sub-internships.
 The four-week sub-internship provides senior students with increasing responsibility for patient care and an opportunity to function as a more fully integrated member of the medical team on the inpatient services.
 You render direct patient care and assume all the responsibilities of an intern with a reduced load.
 The sub-intern works directly under the resident and/or fellow and is responsible for discussing all care issues with the house staff on a daily basis.
 The sub-intern also works closely with the service attending.

 - Medicine Sub-Internship focuses on General Internal Medicine or specialty services including Cardiology, Hematology and Oncology, and Liver Medicine.

 - Pediatrics Sub-Internship Students can rank their preference for the Pediatric inpatient floor, Neonatal Intensive Care Unit or Pediatric Intensive Care Unit.

 - Obstetrics-Gynecology Sub-Internship Students can choose to focus on Maternal Fetal Medicine or Gynecology Oncology.

 - Surgery Sub-Internship Student can become an active member of the inpatient surgical team.

 Emergency Medicine This four-week clerkship helps students improve their evaluation and presentation skills and practice medical decision-making under the supervision of emergency medicine faculty.
 Clinical experiences in the Emergency Department allow students to evaluate patients of all ages with acute, urgent, and critical complaints; develop their procedural skills; and apply evidence-based medicine principles to plan appropriate diagnostic strategies and therapy.